INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

     The maximum number of queue messages that should be considered on each processing.
     Does not cause blocking behaviour if less messages are available.

-ValueReference 9 - Exchange name PREFIX
+ValueReference 9 - Exchange name
     Defines the exchange name.

 ValueReference 10 - Exchange type
     Defines the exchange type.

+ValueReference 11 - Exchange name for health data
-The parameter with value reference 9 is used as aa base to configure two different exchange names, for the content data connection, and health data connection.
+    Defines the exchange name for the health data connection.

+ValueReference 12 - Exchange type for health data
-As such, the name of the exchange for the content data connection is: :code:`${exchange base}+"_cd"`.
-Whereas, for the health data connection, the exchange name
+    Defines the exchange type for the health data connection.
-is: :code:`${exchange base}+"_sh"`.

-The parameter with value reference 4 is used as a base to configure two different connections to the rabbitMQ server, with two channels each.
-Based on the ``routingKey`` the fmu configures the name of the channels as follows:
-:code:`${routing key base}+".{data|system_health}."+"from_cosim"` for publishing, which would result in ``linefollower.data.from_cosim`` and ``linefollower.system_health.from_cosim`` given the values in the above example.
-Data sent from the rabbitMQ can be consumed from these topics.
-:code:`${routing key base}+".{data|system_health}."+"to_cosim"` for consuming, which would result in ``linefollower.data.to_cosim`` and ``linefollower.system_health.to_cosim`` given the values in the above example.
-Data to be sent to the rabbitMQ should be published to these topics.
+ValueReference 13 - Routing Key for data sent by the rabbitmq fmu
+    Defines the Routing Key for the data sent by the rabbitmq fmu

+In total the fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
+Note that the variables with value reference=4 and 13 mean that the same routing keys are created for both connecetions.

+The connection for content data is configured through: `config.exchangename`, `config.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.
+The connection for health data is configured through: `config.healthdata.exchangename`, `config.healthdata.exchangetype`, `config.routingkey`, `config.routingkey.from_cosim`.

 **NOTE: If no system health data is published to RMQFMU then the operation of the fmu will continue normally, however no information regarding system health will be outputted from RMQFMU.**